Akshit98-M/Spotify-Songs-Analysis/README.md

 # Breakdown of songs by era
 <br> <img width="480" height="480" alt="output_52_0" src="https://github.com/user-attachments/assets/9414430e-bc77-43b1-a2eb-16fdba768973" />

 Of my 2,709 songs, ~16% are from the 90s, with the oldest being from 1952: La Vie en Rose – Single Version by Louis Armstrong, who has around 3M followers on Spotify.
-Many of these songs come from the late 90s, including Bollywood, classic rock, Hindi pop, rock, ghazals, and more.
+Songs from earlt to late 90s, icnludes Bollywood, classic rock, Hindi pop, rock, ghazals, and more.

 <br> <img width="1000" height="1000" alt="1952 to 2025 Song Count" src="https://github.com/user-attachments/assets/94c51d1c-b123-492f-ab76-4045b854bbf5" />